 Most people have had their fair share of trouble with airport schedules.
-The Association of European Airlines recently came up with a list of the airports with worst delays:
+The Association of European Airlines recently came up with a list of the airports with worst delays, and the winners are:

 - London Heathrow